Marquisate of Cenete

 the slope that constitutes one side of a mountain range, referring to the north side of the Sierra Nevada.
 Another possibility is that the name refers to the Zenata Berber tribes, which were highly respected in medieval Spain for their horsemanship.
 Jinete, the Spanish word for horseman, is derived from this people.
 The Marquisate was promoted to grandeeship 15 May 1909.

 The current marquess is Mencía López-Becerra de Solé y de Casanova.

 One of the young children besides the senior, a sixth child, of famous literary man Iñigo López de Mendoza, (1398–1458), was the Bishop of Calahorra and of Sigüenza since 1473 and later Cardinal of Toledo, the highest ecclesiastical distinction in Spain from a Pope, came to be known as Pedro González de Mendoza, (1428–1495), a.k.a.
 Cardinal and statesman Cardenal Mendoza.
 While being a Roman Catholic bishop at Calahorra and therefore supposed not to have a sexual life leading to descendency, he became attached to Doña Mencia de Lemus, a Portuguese lady-in-waiting of the queen.
-She bore him two sons, Rodrigo, who was once selected in a list of candidates to be the husband of Lucrezia Borgia, one of the children fathered in Rome by the later Spanish Roman Catholic Pope Alexander VI, and Diego, who was the grandfather of the princess of Eboli of the reign of Philip II (see Antonio Perez) By Inés de Tovar, a lady of a Valladolid family, he had a third son (Juan Hurtado de Mendoza y Tovar) who afterwards emigrated to France.
+They had two sons, Rodrigo, who was once selected in a list of candidates to be the husband of Lucrezia Borgia, one of the children fathered in Rome by the later Spanish Roman Catholic Pope Alexander VI, and Diego, who was the grandfather of the princess of Eboli of the reign of Philip II (see Antonio Perez) By Inés de Tovar, a lady of a Valladolid family, he had a third son (Juan Hurtado de Mendoza y Tovar) who afterwards emigrated to France.

 On the death of King Henry IV of Castile, (1425–1473), on 11 December 1473, the Mendoza family from Guadalajara, who had remained faithful to king Henry, was sought after and much courted by the new 23 years old self-proclaimed Queen of Castile, Isabel I of Castile, (1451–1504), a half sister of king Henry, against the sectors of the nobility wishing to remain faithful to the young daughter of the king, 12 years old Juana la Beltraneja, (1462–1530).
 Isabel I had married, disregarding the authority, the advice and the political balances thought out by her brother the king, Prince of Aragon, later King of Aragon since 1479, Ferdinand II of Aragon, (1452–1516).
 The self-proclamation of Isabel was made in Segovia the day after her half-brother died and without even counting at the time with her husband the Aragon Prince.

 Civil wars ensued in Castile, the accounts running into many hundreds of books and probably hundreds of thousands of pages since then.

 To cut short, the by then Archbishop of Seville, Pedro González de Mendoza, fourth child of poet Iñigo López de Mendoza, was offered by Isabel of Castile to "create new nobility lineages" with his "beautiful children of sin", (the Queen "dixit"), Rodrigo, Diego and their half brother Juan.
 Rodrigo became Count del Cid, to remember a 400-year-old "ancestor", the famous El Cid from Medieval Castilian History.